franceslmr/Udacity_js_pixelArtMaker/README.md

 # Udacity
-All Udacity files &amp; projects in one place
+All files related to PixelArtMaker project in one place.